-For those of you who didn’t know, Jamroom is a community focused open source software web content management system (CMS) based on PHP and MySQL, which runs on a web hosting service.
-Features include a module based extension system and skins using the Smarty templating engine.
+In this tutorial, we will show you how to install Jamroom CMS on CentOS 7.
+For those of you who didn’t know, Jamroom is a community-focused open-source software web content management system (CMS) based on PHP and MySQL, which runs on a web hosting service.
+Features include a module-based extension system and skins using the Smarty templating engine.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Jamroom on CentOS 7 server.
+I will show you the step-by-step installation of Jamroom on the CentOS 7 server.

 Install Jamroom CMS on CentOS 7